Omnia254/Clean-Code-Book-Notes/Notes/Chapter 1.md

 - Factors such as the need for speed, time constraints, and external pressures often lead to the creation of messy code.
 - The relief of achieving a working mess over nothing, coupled with the intention to clean up later, is a common scenario.
 - However, the reality, expressed by LeBlanc's law, is that "later equals never," emphasizing the importance of addressing code quality promptly.

+# The Total Cost of Owning a Mess

+- **Impact of Messy Code:**
+  - Programmers with over two or three years of experience have likely faced significant slowdowns due to messy code.
+  - Over time, teams dealing with messy code experience a decrease in productivity, leading to the addition of more staff as a futile attempt to improve productivity.

+- **The Grand Redesign:**
+  - Eventually, teams rebel against the odious code base and demand a redesign.
+  - Management, acknowledging the poor productivity, authorizes the grand redesign in the sky.
+  - A race ensues between the new tiger team creating a clean system and the old team maintaining the existing messy system.

+- **Professional Survival:**
+  - If you've ever been impeded by bad code, spending time keeping code clean is not just cost-effective but a matter of professional survival.

+## Attitude

+- **Impacts of Bad Code:**
+  - Reflect on instances where bad code significantly impeded progress, known as "wading."
+  - Acknowledge that writing bad code happens under various circumstances, such as time constraints, fatigue, or external pressures.

+- **Proactive Approach:**
+  - Emphasize the importance of addressing code quality promptly instead of deferring cleanup for later.
+  - Introduce LeBlanc's law: "Later equals never."

+## The Primal Conundrum

+- **Basic Values:**
+  - Programmers face a conundrum between the pressure to make messes to meet deadlines and the knowledge that messes slow down development.
+  - True professionals understand that clean code is essential for meeting deadlines and going fast.

+## The Art of Clean Code

+- **Clean Code Defined:**
+  - Clean code is characterized by elegance, efficiency, readability, and expressiveness.
+  - Notable programmers define clean code as something that reads well, is easy to enhance, and exhibits care.

+## What Is Clean Code?

+- **Diverse Perspectives:**
+  - Bjarne Stroustrup, Grady Booch, Dave Thomas, Michael Feathers, Ron Jeffries, and Ward Cunningham provide their perspectives on clean code.
+  - Common themes include simplicity, readability, expressiveness, minimalism, and care.